Admissions & entrance examinations during the Coronavirus pandemic

 Applications to independent schools:

 - Registrars are still available as usual for all admissions queries.
-Their main contact numbers may have changed from landline numbers to mobiles but otherwise it is business as usual.
-If you are concerned about an application you have made recently or were planning to make to the school, call the Registrar and discuss your concerns directly.
+Their main contact numbers may have changed, or you may need to email in the first instance, but it is business as usual.
+If you are concerned about an application you have made recently or were planning to make to the school, contact the Registrar and discuss your concerns directly.
 Transparency and clarity is always sought by admissions teams so they will appreciate you laying your cards on the table.

 - Keep an eye out for updates from the schools you have registered with so you are aware of any changes in dates or process.